-This fascinating course examines many different aspects of the ancient Greek and Roman worlds ? their literature, history, philosophy, archaeology, languages and material culture ? through a scholarly tradition that is both fast-moving and long-standing.
+This fascinating course examines many different aspects of the ancient Greek and Roman worlds ? their literature, history, archaeology, languages and material culture ? through a scholarly tradition that is both fast-moving and long-standing.
 You'll investigate the different disciplinary areas within Classical Studies, and you will come into direct contact with a wide range of evidence from classical antiquity including literary texts and material artefacts, which you'll examine from multiple theoretical and methodological perspectives.
-You will also acquire and develop research skills that will enhance your knowledge of the ancient Graeco-Roman world and prepare you for independent study, culminating in a dissertation.
+You will also acquire and develop research skills that will enhance your knowledge of the ancient Greco-Roman world and prepare you for independent study, culminating in a dissertation.

 The MA in Art History draws upon the exciting research and outstanding teaching expertise of the department.
 Studying art history at postgraduate level will deepen your understanding of art, architecture and visual culture, build your analytical and critical skills, and develop the skills needed for independent study and research.
 You'll start by exploring the core concepts and recent developments that have shaped art history from Renaissance Italy to the contemporary Caribbean, before building on these foundations to expand your understanding of visual and material objects ? incorporating architecture, art and design.
 You'll complete this degree by researching and writing a dissertation on an agreed topic of your own devising.